RichardHowells/PYTHONA-Challenges/Module06Lab/Lab01.md

 prime_numbers = (1, 3, 5, 7, 11, 13)

 A hetrogeneous sequence contains a data items of different type (or different business meaning).
-Example: employee = (1011, "Bob", "Harris", "Programmer", 2001-05-01, 30000) - here the lngage has no way to help the programmer determine the business meaning.
+Example: employee = (1011, "Bob", "Harris", "Programmer", 2001-05-01, 30000) - here the language has no way to help the programmer determine the business meaning.
 At a guess 1011 might be employee number, 2010-05-01 might be a start date, or a date of birth.
 Classes are more descriptive for this kind of data.

 1. Create a tuple containing the integer numbers from 1 to 20